-Our Visual Inspection System can work with 3D images from any laser profile sensor.
-It does not require the latest sensors.
+TVIS can work with 3D images from most laser profile sensors, and does not require the latest sensors.

 Getting More from Your Stored Images

 The only visual defects detected by geometry systems are bulges and depressions in the sidewalls and bumps and dents in the tread.
 These defects are normally caused by tire construction issues, but other visual defects appearing in the geometry images go undetected.